WildlifeDatasets/wildlife-datasets/docs/recommended.md

 ### Cows

 Multiple dataset show the Friesian cows.
-While all these datasets were captured at one place, they show the cows in different settings.
+While all these datasets besides `CowDataset` were captured at one place, they show the cows in different settings.

 ```python exec="true" source="above" result="console" session="run"
 datasets.names_cows